 Furthermore, as a commercial property owner, you are legally required to install fire doors as per current UK compliance and regulatory laws around fire safety.

-Whether you need fire doors or FD30/FD60 door sets installed for domestic or commercial purposes, here are some of the features that come standard with our fire door installation:
+Whether you need fire doors or FD30/FD60 door sets (What is the difference between FD30 and FD60?) installed for domestic or commercial purposes, here are some of the features that come standard with our fire doors installation service:

 Did you know that over 40% deaths during house fires are, in fact, a result of excessive smoke inhalation and not direct contact with fire?
 This is why all our fire doors sets come with cold smoke seals which are integrated within the intumescent seals.